Sweepin/SweepinConnect-iOS/README.md

 ___
 In order to make our SDK working in your app, you have to link some popular frameworks.

-If you're using **Cocoapods**, these frameworkds are included automatically.
+If you're using **Cocoapods**, these frameworks are included automatically.

 If not, you need to add them manually in your target's "Linked Frameworks and Libraries" section.